terryeah/duo-rowing/README.md

 Scripts are used for specific functionalities such as handling UI interactions and DOM manipulations.
 They work alongside controllers to implement the desired behaviors and features.

 ### Relationship with View Files
-The view files define the structure of the components and pages in the application.
  Controllers and scripts interact with these view files to dynamically load content, handle user events, and update the UI as needed.
 For example, a controller might load a specific view based on the URL path, while a script might handle a button click event within that view to show or hide certain elements.

 <br>